DAVIDNYARKO123/yolov8-silva/README.md

 The most recent and cutting-edge `YOLO` model, `YoloV8`, can be utilized for applications including object identification, image categorization, and instance segmentation. `Ultralytics`, who also produced the influential `YOLOv5` model that defined the industry, developed `YOLOv8`.
 Compared to `YOLOv5`, `YOLOv8` has a number of architectural updates and enhancements.

+# This Ripo !

-This is a way of simply using `YOLO` models in a python environment with opencv on `Windows`, `Mac` or `Linux` system.
+We are simply using `YOLO` models in a python environment with opencv on `Windows`, `Mac` or `Linux` system.
 It can be imported from the ultralytics module

 Two example codes were defined for the module `yolov8_basics.py` and `yolov8_n_opencv.py`